LenneDalben/StardewValleyModsGPL/[CP] Pelican Town Potluck/README.md

 existentialdread on the DSV Discord server, who provided the mod name!

-Airyn on the DSV Discord server, who provided art assets for decorations, encouragement, ideas on compatibility patches!
+Airyn on the DSV Discord server, who provided art assets for decorations, Ysabelle's summer 1 line, encouragement, and ideas on compatibility patches!

 The DSV server as a whole, folks there have the best mod suggestions! <3